arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 [MAT224/MAT188: Linear Algebra]() -- tentative, not confirmed

+*BONUS*: I found my [EHS101](/files/misc/ehs101.pdf) notes, which I got a GPT to turn into a LaTeX PDF.

 Unfortunately, I'm unable to share my CIV100 and MAT186 course notes :(

 ### Winter